A Quick Guide to Artificial Intelligence (AI)

 With the advent of the internet of things (IoT), the interconnection via the Internet of computing devices in everyday objects, AI is poised to play a large role.
 Artificial intelligence plays a growing role in IoT, with some IoT platform software offering integrated AI capabilities.

-There are several sub-specialties that comprise the whole.
+There are several sub-specialities that comprise the whole.
 Although many of these subsections are used interchangeably with artificial intelligence, each of them has unique properties that contribute to the topic.

 Machine Learning vs. AI